Skip to contents

 Integer, the maximum age considered in the analysis.

-Numeric matrix, containing baseline risk estimates for different ages and sexes.
+Numeric matrix or vector, containing baseline risk estimates for different ages and sexes.

 List, containing prior distributions for the parameters being estimated.

-Numeric, the allele frequency of the risk allele in the population.
+Numeric, the prevalence of the risk allele in the population.

-Numeric, the maximum median age for the Weibull distribution.
+Logical, indicates if the maximum median age should be used for the Weibull distribution.

 Logical, indicates if non-carrier penetrance should be based on SEER data.